madhavkarri/-CarND-LaneLines/README.md

 - Automate the process either through Machine Learning/AI for the following set of tasks
   - To pick optimal co-ordinates for masking
   - To reject spurious or unwanted slopes during slope segregation to identiyf left and right lanes
 - Using mapping and localization explore possibility to detect and utilize priori information on lane coordinates and curvature
-- Currently in the videos the lane detection lines are bumpy.
-The bumpiness can be minimized by adding weights during averaging of slopes.

 ### Optional Challange
-- Code that produced SolidYellowLeft.mp4 was attempted to detect lane lines.
-Although, it performed well on a good number of frames, it had issues detecting lane lines over the bridge.
 - Tried modifying different parameters and found out converting the original raw image/frame using color space conversion code to hsv within cv2.cvtcolor resulted in optimal detection of the yellow and white lanes through all the frames in the video
 - Solid Yellow Left
   - Python Code/Implementation: [Link](./MadhavKarri-Project1-Files/Porject1Video-Challenge/Challenge-mp4.ipynb)